 Worship is not praise, nor is praise worship

-Worship is better understood to be a quite, humble, and contemplative adoration of God accompanied by a bowing of the head, knee, or entire body, physically or mentally when conditions limit.
+Worship is better understood to be a quiet, humble, and contemplative adoration of God accompanied by a bowing of the head, knee, or entire body, physically or mentally when conditions limit.

 Personally, I enjoy entering into worship for brief moments while working, in a crowded bus, while others are singing his praises around me, or any other opportunity.
 I quietly bow my head physically or mentally before the throne of God my Father and adore him.
 I trust the practice blesses God even though it seems I always benefit from being in his presence.
 It is overwhelmingly a wonderful and quiet experience.